vinay07369/Expense_Tracker_27377/README.md

 Overview

-The Expense Tracker is a personal finance web application designed to empower users to efficiently manage their daily spending.
-It provides a straightforward and intuitive platform to record, view, edit, and delete expenses, featuring a clean and minimal interface for an effortless user experience.
+The Expense Tracker is a personal finance web application designed to help users efficiently manage and monitor their daily expenses.
+With a clean and minimal interface, this application offers intuitive features for recording, viewing, editing, deleting, and filtering expenses.
+It empowers users to maintain better control over their spending habits and budgeting.

 Features

-The Expense Tracker offers the following core functionalities:

-1. Add a new expense: Easily input new spending details, including title, amount, category, date, and optional notes.
+1. Add Expense: Quickly log new expenses with details like title, amount, category, date, and optional notes.

-2. View all expenses: See a comprehensive list of all recorded expenses.
+2. View Expenses: Display all recorded expenses in a structured table view.

-3. Edit an expense: Modify existing expense entries to correct information or update details.
+3. Edit Expense: Modify details of existing expenses.

-4. Delete an expense: Remove unwanted or erroneous expense records permanently.
+4. Delete Expense: Permanently remove unwanted or incorrect entries.

-5. Filter expenses: Efficiently search and organize expenses by specific criteria, specifically by category and Daterange.
+5. Filter Expenses: Filter expenses based on specific categories or date ranges to gain better financial insights.

+Technologies Used

+1. Frontend: ASP.NET Core MVC, Razor Views, Bootstrap

+2. Backend: ASP.NET Core MVC

+3. Database: SQL Server with Entity Framework Core

+4. Hosting: Azure App Services (for deployment)

 User Manual

-The Expense Tracker provides a simple interface to manage your expenses.

-1. Add Expense
+➕ Add Expense

-   1. Click on the "Add Expense" link in the navigation bar or the "Add New Expense" button on the "List of Expenses" page.
+  1. Navigate to "Add Expense" via the navigation bar or use the "Add New Expense" button on the expenses page.

-   2. Fill out the form fields:
+  2. Fill in the form:

-      - Title: A brief description of the expense (e.g., "Groceries", "Dinner with friends").
+    - Title: e.g., "Groceries", "Dinner with friends"

-      - Amount: The monetary value of the expense.
+    - Amount: e.g., 500

-      - Category: The category of the expense (e.g., "Food", "Transport", "Entertainment").
+    - Category: e.g., Food, Transport, Entertainment

-      - ExpenseDate: The date the expense occurred.
+    - Expense Date: Date when the expense occurred

-      - Notes: Any additional details (optional).
+    - Notes: (Optional) Add any additional information

-   3. Click the "Add" button to save your expense.
+    - Click "Add" to save the expense.

-2. View Expenses
+👁️ View Expenses

-   1. Click on the "View Expense" link in the navigation bar.
+  1. Go to "View Expense" from the navbar.

-   2. The "List of Expenses" page will display all your recorded expenses in a table format.
-Each row shows the Title, Amount, Category, Date, and Notes.
+  2. The page displays a list of all expenses in tabular format with columns for Title, Amount, Category, Date, and Notes.

-3. Edit Expense
+✏️ Edit Expense

-   1. On the "List of Expenses" page, locate the expense you wish to modify.
+  1. On the list page, find the expense to update and click "Edit".

-   2. Click the "Edit" button next to that expense's row.

-   3. The form will be pre-filled with the current expense details.
-Make your desired changes.
+  2. A pre-filled form will appear with the current details.

-   4. Click the "Save" button to update the expense.
+  3. Make the necessary changes and click "Save" to update the record.

-4. Delete Expense
+🗑️ Delete Expense

-   1. On the "List of Expenses" page, locate the expense you wish to remove.
+  1. On the list page, click "Delete" next to the desired expense.

-   2. Click the "Delete" button next to that expense's row.

-   3. A confirmation page will appear, showing the details of the expense to be deleted.
+  2. A confirmation screen will appear showing the expense details.

-   4. Click the "Yes" button again on this confirmation page to permanently remove the expense.
+  3. Click "Yes" to confirm and permanently delete the expense.

-5. Filter Expenses
+🔍 Filter Expenses

-   1. On the "List of Expenses" page, locate the "Filter Expenses" section.
+  1. On the list page, use the Filter Expenses section.

-   2. Use the Category textbox to give any category name. (e.g., "Transport").

-   3. Click the "Filter" button.
-The list of expenses will update to show only those belonging to the selected category.
+  2. Enter a Category name and specify the startDate abd endDate.

+  3. Click "Filter" to view specific results.

-   4. To view all expenses again, select "All" from the dropdown and click "Filter".
+  4. To reset the view, click "Reset" button.